 Disclaimer: This page may contain affiliate links.
 We may earn a small commission for purchases made through links in this post, at no extra cost to you.

-CCSVI is ineffective, this is according to the doctor, Dr. Zamboni's, own research.
+CCSVI is ineffective, this is according to the doctor who developed it, Dr. Zamboni's, own research.
 This once promising treatment for multiple sclerosis simply doesn't work.
-Dr Zamboni came to this conclusion after doing a double blind study to rule out the placebo effect, and found that the procedure does not cure or even help with the symptoms of MS.
+Dr Zamboni came to this conclusion after doing a double-blind study to rule out the placebo effect, and found that the procedure does not cure or as previously thought, even help with any of the symptoms of MS.

 Unfortunately, so many of us effected by multiple sclerosis, were counting on this simple procedure to work - at least a little bit.
-The seemingly miraculous experiences for some were more likely the result of wishful thinking or the placebo effect.
-We wanted it to work, so it kinda did, for a little while.
-The effects didn't last, however.
+The seemingly miraculous experiences for some were more likely the result of wishful thinking or the all too familiar placebo effect.
+We wanted it to work, so it kinda did work, for a little while.
+The effects unfortunately didn't last, however.

-All the people who spent thousands of dollars, traveled thousands of miles, spent many hours, all in the hopes that this would be the one thing that "cured" their MS, are left with a treatment that doesn't really help them.
+All the people who spent thousands of dollars, traveled thousands of miles, spent so many hours, to get to the clinic to have the procedure done.
+All in the hopes that this would be the one thing that "cured" their MS. And in the end, they are left with a treatment that doesn't really help them at all.

 I think we can speak for many MSers, that we hoped that this would be a treatment that solved the mystery of what caused multiple sclerosis and ultimately eradicated it.
 It's turned out to be one that we can confidently and disappointingly say that no, it is not a treatment for MS. Check that box off.